digitalungdom-se/digitalungdom.se/README.md

 # digitalungdom.se

 Welcome to the repository for the [website](https://digitalungdom.se/) of youth organization Digital Ungdom.
 The website includes a forum, information about us, and is the central for user registration.
+The API for this website is found at [digitalungdom-api](https://github.com/digitalungdom-se/digitalungdom-api).
+A development front-end server is set up at [dev.digitalungdom.se](https://dev.digitalungdom.se) and the development API is found at [devapi.digitalungdom.se](https://devapi.digitalungdom.se).

+# Technologies and packages used

+Below are listed some technologies and packages that are used in the project.
+Keep in mind that these are only a couple of the many exciting packages that make this application!

+- TypeScript
+- Internationalization (i18next)
+- Redux (@reduxjs/toolkit)
+- Formik
+- Axios (for customizing API url)
+- Storybook
+- ESLint + Prettier
+- react-router-dom
+- Material UI
+- React Markdown
+- notistack
+- Dark mode (through use-dark-mode and Material UI theme)

 ## Installation 📥